pswaux/programming-principles-practice-cpp/README.md

   $ g++ src/foo.c -o bin/foo     // separate source codes and binaries
 ```

-Also I've added a Makefile into each chapter.
+Also I've added a Makefile, that is slightly modified version of Stroustrup's, into each chapter.
 ## Usage
 ```bash
   $ make             // builds all files